Lithuanian Education Society Rytas: Liquidation

 Ludwik Bociański, appointed voivode of Wilno in December 1935, took particularly strict measures against Rytas.
 Police raided reading rooms, confiscated the books, and closed them due to "threat to public order and security".
 In twelve instances, curators of the reading rooms were exiled.
 In November 1936, police raided Rytas headquarters and confiscated some of its funds.
 The measures had its effects: in March 1936, Rytas had four schools and 77 reading rooms; a year later, it had only two schools with 77 students and 14 reading rooms.
 Rytas activities in the Białystok Voivodeship were prohibited citing concerns over border security.
 No new initiatives received official approvals and the society was effectively forced to cease its activities.

-Sensing that its could be abolished, in 1937–1938, Rytas transferred its archives and movable property to the Lithuanian Scientific Society, which was headquartered in the same Vileišis Palace.
+Sensing that it could be abolished, in 1937–1938, Rytas transferred its archives and movable property to the Lithuanian Scientific Society, which was headquartered in the same Vileišis Palace.
 The move did not help as both Rytas and the Scientific Society, as well as seven other Lithuanian organizations, were suspended by the starosta of Vilnius in January 1938.
 Rytas appealed the decision to voivode Bociański, but received a negative response on 25 February and was officially closed on 28 February.
 Rytas' property was taken over by attorney Stefan Wilanowski and the last school in Dainava was closed.